Vincent van Gogh Art Project

 In this project, we will guide you through painting this scene in its characteristic, style step by step.

-To begin, use the Mammoth Memory grid method to draw a rough guide of the image onto your canvas.
+To begin, print off a copy of The Starry Night and use the Mammoth Memory grid method to draw a rough guide of the image onto your canvas.

-Before you begin, practice these small track lines with a small brush.
+Before you begin, practise these small track lines with a small brush.
 Try tilting the brush to one side and dabbing it onto the canvas instead of dragging a line with it.

 Start with the sky.
-By applying paint on top of your dried background, this adds to the sense of depth in a painting.
+Applying paint on top of your dried background adds to the sense of depth in a painting.

 The more small track lines you put down, the better.

 Once you are happy with the sky, you can add detail to the foreground.
 Work from the lightest areas first, then the darker blues and then the black.
 The black tree at the front will then be the top layer of paint, and appear closest to the viewer.

 Now you can add the outlines and rough details to the village and hills.